tobspr/fastify-postgres/README.md

     maxConnections: 20,
     connectionTimeout: 5000,
     keepAlive: true,

+    // How to decorate fastify, i.e. this results in fastify.database
     decoratorName: "database",

     // How to decorate the request object, by default the client will be available as "request.dbClient"